spiral/docs/grpc/configuration.md

 ```

 ## Example Application
-You can install `app-gprc` skeleton application to play with GRPC services:
+You can install `app-grpc` skeleton application to play with GRPC services:

 ```bash
 $ composer create-project spiral/app-grpc